 Welcome to the CNM Dashboard!

 Welcome to the CNM (Catalyze New Models) Dashboard!
-This dashboard provides a “School View” page and a “Scatterplot View” page where you can review metrics from your schools and compare to other schools in the CNM Portfolio.
+This dashboard provides a “School View” page, a “Scatterplot View” page, and a “Comparison View” page for reviewing metrics from your schools and comparing to other schools in the CNM Portfolio.
 Within the “School View” page, you can select a school, academic year, metric, and subgroup(s) to filter to the desired data types in the plots below.
-Cohort-level and/or portfolio-level comparisons will automatically populate if they exist for a given metric.
+You can also use the Comparison Group checkboxes to display Cohort, Portfolio, Similar Schools, and State comparisons.
+Comparison data availability may vary by the selected school and metric.

 If you are new to the dashboard, please review the CNM Dashboard Introduction Guide that includes a brief overview of how the dashboard functions.
 For more detailed information about metric calculations, business rules, or data sourcing, you can reference the CNM Dashboard Technical User Guide which goes in-depth on all of those topics and more.